Watching German TV Shows Online [The Ultimate Guide]

 Using a VPN to get around geoblocking is a bit of a legal grey area.
 Of course downloading copyrighted material is illegal, but for streaming it for your entertainment, the rules are more vague.
 The rules may vary depending on where you live.

-If you decide against using a VPN, don’t worry, there are still loads of German language TV freely available online.
+If you decide against using a VPN, don’t worry, there are still loads of German language TV available online.
+You can also try the language learners streaming service, Lingopie.

 With all that said, here are my best tips for watching German TV shows online.
 In each case I will let you know whether or not you’ll need a VPN to access each one.

 When I first discovered German TV I found it overwhelming.
 There is just so much to choose from and so many channels.
-Below is a list of channels and TV shows which should clear things up a bit and give you somewhere to start.
+Below is a list of channels, streaming services and TV shows which should clear things up a bit and give you somewhere to start.

 The live stream for ARD gives you access to Das Erste and all the regional channels without a VPN (that’s certainly the case here in the UK).
 Certain live programmes will not run without a VPN so you’ll just have to play around and see what you can access.

 There is also the ARD Mediathek which is the archive for the zillions of TV shows it has produced.
 It really is a case of searching through it and seeing what you like.
-There is everything you can think of there, from die Nachrichten (the news), Krimi (crime dramas), Dokus (documentaries).
+There’s everything you can think of there, from die Nachrichten (the news), Krimi (crime dramas to Dokus (documentaries).
 Even if you only used the ARD Mediathek, you’d never run out of things to watch and it’s constantly updated.

 Das Erste is home to some of my favourite shows including the long-running crime drama Tatort and nature documentary Erlebnis Erde.